p5-search-engine

 * Running on http://0.0.0.0:9001/ (Press CTRL+C to quit)

-Make two requests for the query “cat”, one to each Index server.
+Make two requests for the query “web”, one to each Index server.
 Do this in a third terminal window.
 Notice that the two Index segment servers return different doc IDs for the same query.

-$ http "localhost:9000/api/v1/hits/?q=cat"
+$ http "localhost:9000/api/v1/hits/?q=web"

 {